 Apples and sage are one of the most evocative fall pairings we know—the sweetness and subtle acidity of aromatic apples like Galas or Pink Ladies, with the resinous, piny scent of the fresh herb.
-We’ve paired them for the ultimate autumnal celebration dish, the Thanksgiving stuffing.
+We’ve paired them for the ultimate autumnal celebration dish, the Thanksgiving (or Friendsgiving!) stuffing.
 It’s a classic, easy-to-assemble bread stuffing baked outside the turkey so the top ends up golden brown and crisp.
 We designed this recipe to be easy to master, more of a general formula than a strict recipe.
 Enjoy!

 For 6 to 8 servings, you’ll need: